jundalisay/sp/content/en/material/principles/part-1/chapter-05.md

 This will be done in Material Superphysics through Qualimath.

-{{< q a="Leibniz" >}}
+{{< q a="Leibniz" c="Monadology, Part 1">}}
 Monads must have some qualities otherwise they would not be beings at all..
-Every monad is necessarily different from every other monad.
+Every monad is necessarily different from every other monad..
+Created monads have within themselves a certain perfection and self-sufficiency which makes them the source of their internal actions and incorporeal automata.
 {{< /q >}}